flutter/.github/CONTRIBUTING.md

-In addition to the documents, there is a video linked above on **How to contribute to Flutter** from the [Flutter](https://youtube.com/c/flutterdev) YouTube channel, there are many pages on [our Wiki](https://github.com/flutter/flutter/tree/master/docs), and an article [Contributing to Flutter: Getting Started](https://medium.com/@ayushbherwani/contributing-to-flutter-getting-started-a0db68cbcd5b) on Medium that may be of interest.
+In addition to the documents, there is a video linked above on **How to contribute to Flutter** from the [Flutter](https://youtube.com/c/flutterdev) YouTube channel, there are many pages in [our docs](https://github.com/flutter/flutter/tree/master/docs), and an article [Contributing to Flutter: Getting Started](https://medium.com/@ayushbherwani/contributing-to-flutter-getting-started-a0db68cbcd5b) on Medium that may be of interest.
 For a curated list of pages see the sidebar on the wiki's home page.
 They are more or less listed in order of importance.